cywolf/indy-hipe/text/agent-message-routing/README.md

 }
 ```

-Note - with the wire level message used to transport the above, Agents-R-Us MUST be able to recover the sender, as this is how Agents-R-us identifies the pairwise connection it maintains with Bob.
+Note - As with previous interactions, Agents-R-Us MUST be able to associate the incoming message with an existing pairwise connection, as this determines how incoming messages are forwarded to Bob.
+This association is determined by the sender verkey used to encrypt the wire message.

-Agents-R-Us looks up its local routing records and removes the recipient key `B.verkey@B:A`, meaning that any future `forward` messages received for that key will not be forwarded to Bob.
+Agents-R-Us looks up its local routing records and removes the recipient key `B.verkey@B:A`, meaning that any future `forward` messages received for that key will not have their payload forwarded to Bob.
+At this point Bob may choose to discard his pairwise connection with Agents-R-Us.

 **Sequence Diagram**